gravitational/teleport/docs/4.3/trustedclusters.md

 This setup works as follows:

-1. The "east" creates an outbound reverse SSH tunnel to "main" and keeps the tunnel open.
+1. The "leaf" creates an outbound reverse SSH tunnel to "root" and keeps the tunnel open.

-2. **Accessibility only works in one direction.** The "east" cluster allows users from "main" to access its nodes but users in the "east" cluster can not access the "main" cluster.
+2. **Accessibility only works in one direction.** The "leaf" cluster allows users from "root" to access its nodes but users in the "leaf" cluster can not access the "root" cluster.

-3. When a user tries to connect to a node inside "east" using main's proxy, the reverse tunnel from step 1 is used to establish this connection shown as the green line above.
+3. When a user tries to connect to a node inside "leaf" using main's proxy, the reverse tunnel from step 1 is used to establish this connection shown as the green line above.

 !!! tip "Load Balancers"

-    The scheme above also works even if the "main" cluster uses multiple proxies behind a load balancer (LB) or a DNS entry with multiple values.
+    The scheme above also works even if the "root" cluster uses multiple proxies behind a load balancer (LB) or a DNS entry with multiple values.
-    This works by "east" establishing a tunnel to _every_ proxy in "main".
+    This works by "leaf" establishing a tunnel to _every_ proxy in "root".
 This requires that an LB uses round-robin or a similar balancing algorithm.
 Do not use sticky load balancing algorithms (a.k.a. "session affinity") with Teleport proxies.

 ## Join Tokens